 2.3.2.
-Consider Transit-Oriented Development in appropriate locations.
+Consider Transit-Oriented Development at the Glen Street and Sea Cliff train stations.

 Areas near train stations present a unique opportunity.
-While train service may be limited in Glen Cove, there are advantages to developing housing, and potentially mixed-use buildings, near train stations.
+While train service may be limited in Glen Cove, there are advantages to developing housing, and potentially mixed-use buildings, near train stations as a form of infill redevelopment.
 Transit-Oriented Development, or TOD, is a Smart Growth policy encouraged by the State as it provides needed housing options while avoiding sprawl and minimizing development impacts.
 In Glen Cove, TODs should be modest in height and density to ensure development is contextually appropriate with its surroundings.
+TODs could provide opportunities for first-time homebuyers and seniors looking to downsize if they include townhouses or condominiums.
 This recommendation is discussed further in Chapter 3 and Chapter 4.